tmobile/pi-alarm/README.md

 Code contributions are most likely to be accepted if they are useful, well documented, and covered by unit tests.

 We'd love to hear how you are using Pi-alarm.
 Post pictures of how you are using your setup [here](docs/user_contrib/README.md).

+## Forking

+We welcome people experimenting with different platforms and different software versions.
+Please note that we cannot provide support or modifications for platforms and software different than what we use.
+However, you should feel free to fork the tree for new platforms and software.
+As per best practices, have your Information Technology department review this source code or any forks prior to any production or consequential use.
+Please note that any forms of the tree are to comply with any open source licenses including Apache 2.0.